 Outside of Russia, Dzhioeva has performed Tatiana in Eugene Onegin in Munich and Lucerne with the Bayerische Rundfunk under the baton of Mariss Jansons, who repeatedly invited Dzhioeva for various projects, including Mahler’s Second Symphony performed in Amsterdam, as well as to Hamburg to perform Yaroslavna in Prince Igor.
 Dzhioeva also received great praise for her debut as Suor Angelica at the Teatro Real Madrid as well as for her outstanding debut in the title role of Maria Stuarda at Teatro Massimo di Palermo.
 Her US debut was at Houston Grand Opera in 2013 with Donna Elvira in Don Giovanni, a role she has already performed in 2010 at the Bolshoi Theatre in a new production by Dmitry Tcherniyakov.

-Some upcoming engagements outside of Russia include Donna Elvira in Don Giovanni in Verona, Amelia in Un Ballo in Maschera in Prague, Aida and Turandot at Helsinki Opera as well as the highly anticipated debut as Aida at Opernhaus Zurich.
+Some upcoming engagements include Leonora in Il Trovatore and Turandot at Helsinki Opera, further performances of Don Carlo and Un Ballo in Maschera at the Bolshoi Theatre as well as the highly anticipated debut as Aida at Opernhaus Zurich.